michijs/michijs/README.md

 ### Why not use keys like React?
 Search with IDs is so much faster than searching by queryselector.
 You can look at [this topic](https://measurethat.net/Embed?id=99697) and [this another](http://vanilla-js.com)

-### but... what if I don't want to use virtual dom?
+### But... what if I don't want to use virtual dom?
 You can import IdGenerator class to create unique IDs for each element in your component.
 ```tsx
 idGen = new IdGenerator();